cldf/cldf/README.md

 An more easily readable list of all properties is available in the file [`properties.md`](properties.md).
 Please note that this file is just for easier reference, but is not normative: in case of discrepancy, the description in `terms.rdf` holds.

+Note: For better human readability the [CLDF Ontology](http://cldf.clld.org/v1.0/terms.rdf) should be visited with a browser capable of rendering XSLT - such as Firefox.

 ## CLDF Dataset

 ### CLDF Metadata file